layer5io/layer5/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 💡 Feature request
-about: Suggest an enhancement to this project
+about: Suggest an enhancement to the Layer5 website
 title: ''
 labels: 'kind/enhancement'
 assignees: ''